opensearch-project/documentation-website/_dashboards/quickstart.md

 The following steps give you a basic overview about using the Dashboard tool:

 1. On the OpenSearch Dashboards **Home** page, choose **Dashboards** .
 2. From the search toolbar, search for **[Flights] Global Flight Dashboard** and then select it.
-You'll see a pre-loaded dashboard with visuals including charts, maps, and data tables.
+You'll see a pre-loaded dashboard with visuals, including charts, maps, and data tables.
 3. To add other panels to the dashboard, select the **Edit** button and then choose **Add** from the toolbar.
 The **Add panels** window then opens.
 4. From the search toolbar in the **Add panels** window, search for the existing panel **[Flights] Delay Buckets** and then select it.
 A pop-up message confirms that you've added the panel.
 5. Select close `x` to exit the **Add panels** window.
-6. View the panel **[Flights] Delay Buckets** that has been added as the last panel on the dashboard.
+6. View the newly added panel, **[Flights] Delay Buckets**, at the end of the dashboard.

 The following image shows the view you see once you have completed the preceding steps.